 Earth to Table Bread Bar

-258 Locke Street South, Hamilton
+258 Locke Street South and 14 James St N, Hamilton

 The menu here is varied but the stone-baked pizzas are the star.
 Like everything on the menu, pizzas are hand-crafted using the finest ingredients.
 The pizza menu changes (pierogi pizza and umami pizzas are some of the unique options) but you can always build your own.